Generate PHP tests

 The test file template based on which the test class will be generated.
 PhpStorm provides the built-in file templates for generating test classes with the following supported test frameworks: PHPUnit, Codeception, and PHPSpec.

 The namespace the test class will belong to.
 PhpStorm can complete the namespace automatically based on the configured PSR package prefixes and the values specified in the framework-specific configuration file.
-To use namespace completion, press Ctrl+Space and choose the relevant namespace from the list.
+To use namespace completion, press Control+Space and choose the relevant namespace from the list.

 Select the checkboxes next to the production class methods you want to generate test method stubs for.
 To include inherited methods from parent classes, select the Show inherited methods checkbox.